SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [shovelers/helia-wnfs](https://github.com/shovelers/helia-wnfs) -
 - [mattrossman/breathing-dots-tutorial](https://github.com/mattrossman/breathing-dots-tutorial) - Learn how to use instanced rendering and post-processing techniques to recreate a hypnotic animation with react-three-fiber.
 - [surrealdb/surrealdb.node](https://github.com/surrealdb/surrealdb.node) - A Node.js engine for the SurrealDB JavaScript SDK
-- [kkevsekk1/AutoX](https://github.com/kkevsekk1/AutoX) - A UiAutomator on android, does not need root access(安卓平台上的JavaScript自动化工具)
 - [drawdb-io/drawdb](https://github.com/drawdb-io/drawdb) - Free, simple, and intuitive online database diagram editor and SQL generator.
 - [huggingface/transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
 Run 🤗 Transformers directly in your browser, with no need for a server!
 - [mdx-js/mdx](https://github.com/mdx-js/mdx) - Markdown for the component era